IP Location Checker

 Frequently Asked Questions

-Residential: Home/personal internet connections.
-Datacenter: Server/cloud provider IPs.
-VPN/Proxy: Traffic routed through privacy services.
+Residential: Home or personal internet connections from standard ISPs.
+Datacenter: Server and cloud provider IPs (AWS, Google Cloud, etc.).
+VPN/Proxy: Traffic routed through privacy services like NordVPN or ExpressVPN.
 Mobile: Cellular network connections.
 This classification helps identify potential bot traffic or privacy tool usage.